atingupta2005/ey-devops-24/Hands-On/04-Azure-Devops/11-how-to-create-multip-branch-trigger-pipeline.md

 # Hoe to create multi branch trigger pipeline
-- Create create the pipeline yml files for each branch in the git repo master branch
+- Create the pipeline yml files for each branch in the git repo master branch
 - Create a new branches based on the master branch.
 These branch names should match with the names mentioned in the trigger settings of the yml file created in last step.
 - Now create a pipeline and select - chose ecisting pipeline option.
 - Mention the branch name for which we need to create the pipeline